iterative/dvc.org/content/docs/tutorials/get-started/data-pipelines.md

 # Data Pipelines

+Versioning large data files and directories for data science is great, but not enough.
+How is it filtered, transformed, or used for training ML models?

-Another independent feature of DVC is the capturing of data pipelines — series of data processes to produce a final result, such as an ML model.
-DVC pipelines can also be easily versioned like source code, when using Git.
+DVC introduces a mechanism to capture _data pipelines_ — **series of data processes** that produce a final result.
+As with data, DVC pipelines can also be easily versioned (using Git).
+Furthermore, this allows you to reproduce them later exactly as they were built originally!

 <details>